neo-ngd/NEO-Tutorial/en/3-transaction/transactions.md

 ```

 ### Inputs
-An input `vin` is a reference to an unspent output in a previous transaction.
-This reference represents an amount of an asset transferred to an address.
+An input `vin` is a reference to an unspent output from a previous transaction.
+This reference represents the amount of an asset transferred to an address.
 Each transaction can have up to `65536` inputs.
 Each input in the array of inputs has a set of required attributes.

 | Field  | Type    | Description                                    |
 |--------|---------|------------------------------------------------|